squirelboy360/cs/README.md

-# Intensive 10-Month Computer Science Curriculum
+# **Intensive 10-Month Computer Science Curriculum Tracker**

+Welcome to your personal **CS Study Progress Tracker**.
+Use this tool to track your progress throughout the **Intensive 10-Month Computer Science Curriculum**.

 ## **Daily Study Schedule**